Abandoned & Little-Known Airfields:

 "are apartments, built from around 1978-82 or slightly later."

-has now been covered by a newly-constructed road which runs to the northeast over the former airport property.
+although the southern portion of the airport entrance road had been covered by a newly-constructed road which runs to the northeast over the former airport property.

 Roy Rogers' Apple Valley Inn was advertised for sale in an Internet auction in 2003.